emergesource/resume/resume.md

 * Design & build application architecture
 * Promote Engineering best practices
 * Barndoor
+* infrastructure
 * Shared Services
 * Hover
 * Hoofprint
-* Whois publicity
+* whois publicity
-* GDPR
+* Delivered key frontend components of GDPR readiness including tieredaccess.com and RDAP admin tool
 * Influenced internal process changes to ci/cd pipelines that are now widely accepted across the entire company
 * Provided improvements to aging solr implementation
-* Lead a team through the design and development of a domain admin application that showcased a new to frontend stack featuring React/Flux, which later evolved to vuejs/vuext and is now the basis for modern UI work at Tucows
+* Lead a team through the design and development of a domain admin application that showcased a new frontend stack featuring React/Flux, which later evolved to vuejs/vuext and is now the basis for modern UI work at Tucows
 * Contributed to OpenSRS Domain Platform shim that allowed Tucows to ingest 1.5 million domains from MelbourneIT acquisition
-* Collaborated with Automattic/Wordpress team on OpenSRS Domains Platform integration, that led to Tucows to acquire wordpress.com domain registrations from GoDaddy
+* Collaborated with Automattic/Wordpress team on an OpenSRS Domains Platform integration that led Tucows to acquire wordpress.com domain registrations from GoDaddy

 **Senior Software Developer, FIRE ENGINE RED** _// 2012 - 2015_